2014–15 North American winter

 The 2014–15 North American winter was frigid and prolifically wintry, especially across the eastern half of North America in the months of January–March.
 The season began early, with many places in North America experiencing their first wintry weather during mid-November.
 A period of below-average temperatures affected much of the contiguous United States, and several records were broken.
-An early trace of snowfall was recorded in Arkansas.
-There were greater accumulations of snow across parts of Oklahoma as well.
 A quasi-permanent phenomenon referred to as the polar vortex may have been partly responsible for the cold weather.
 Temperatures in much of the United States dropped 15 to 35 F-change below average by November 19, following a southward "dip" of the polar vortex into the eastern two-thirds of the country.
 The effects of this dip were widespread, bringing about temperatures as low as 28 F in Pensacola, Florida.
 Following a significant snowstorm there, Buffalo, New York received several feet of snow from November 17–21.
 In addition, significant winter weather occurred throughout the season, including a major blizzard that struck the Northeastern United States at the end of January, another blizzard that affected much of the Northern United States days later in early February, and several significant snow events paired with very frigid temperatures for much of February.